GuidoBartoli/sherloq/README.md

 </p>

 # Install
+1) Clone repository content into a local folder
-1) Create a Python 3 virtual environment (these are my suggested steps on Ubuntu-based distributions):
+1) Create a Python 3 virtual environment (these are *Linux* instructions, for *Windows* you can follow [this guide](https://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/), while [this guide](https://opensource.com/article/19/6/python-virtual-environments-mac) is for *MacOS*):

 ```
 Install package manager